Credit cards with no annual fee are a great way to build your credit, start learning about rewards, and keep costs down.

 - Annual fee: $0

-If you’re looking to add an American Express to your wallet without paying an annual fee, the SimplyCash Card from American Express would be the best choice, earning a flat 1.25% cash back on all purchases.
+If you’re looking to add an American Express to your wallet without paying an annual fee, the American Express Green Card would be the best choice, earning 2 MR points per dollar spent on Amex Travel bookings and 1 MR point per dollar spent everywhere else.

 That’s a stellar rate for a no-fee card, even better than what you’d earn for uncategorized transactions on many cards that come with annual fees!